How to Become an Electrician in Colorado

 Electrician Apprenticeship – Certificate Program

-The Electrician Apprenticeship Certificate program in Electrician Apprenticeship at Emily Griffith Technical College is based at their campus in the city of Denver, CO.
+The Electrician Apprenticeship Certificate program at Emily Griffith School is based at their campus in the city of Denver, CO.
 This public college has about 4,144 students in total, with the majority of students on programs that last under 2 years.
 The college is accredited by the Council on Occupational Education.
 Fees for tuition are likely to be about $8,739 yearly.
 Learning materials may cost about $789, although this will vary with the program.
+Apart from this this electrician training course, the college offers a number of trade school programs such as Construction Essentials, Welding, Painting, Pipefitters, Plumber Apprenticeship and HVAC.

 500 Airport Blvd, Aurora, Colorado 80011-9307